This section of Ch. 4 will cover the following topics:

 All of these sentences contain faulty parallelism.
 The construction is clunky and confusing.
-In the first example, three different verb forms are used (“had to iron,” “do the washing,” “shopping”).
+In the first example, three different verb forms are used (“had to,” “do,” “shopping”).
 In the second example, the writer begins with nouns (“coordination,” “patience”), but ends with a phrase (“to have good eyesight”).
 In the third sentence, the writer is comparing an action (“swimming”) with a thing (“a pool”).

-Here are the same sentences with correct parallelism:
+Here are the same sentences with correct parallel structure:

 Kelly had to do the ironing, washing, and shopping before her parents arrived.
 (The verbs have the same structure.)

 Driving a car requires coordination, patience, and good eyesight.
 (The three qualities are all written as nouns.)